2025–26 Plunket Shield season

-The 2025–26 Plunket Shield is the 100th season of the Plunket Shield, a domestic first-class cricket competition that is taking place in New Zealand.
-The tournament is starting on 18 November 2025 and will conclude on 30 March 2026.
-Northern Districts were the defending champions, having won their 9th title the previous season.
+The 2025–26 Plunket Shield was the 100th season of the Plunket Shield, a domestic first-class cricket competition that took place in New Zealand.
+The tournament started on 18 November 2025 and concluded on 30 March 2026.
+Canterbury was the winner, its 21st Plunket Shield win; Canterbury finished equal on 99 points with Otago, and equal on the first tie-breaker with four wins, and won the shield on the second tie-breaker of net runs per wicket.